ianstormtaylor/slate/docs/guides/plugins.md

 If you put Slate on the page without adding any of your own plugins, it will still behave like you'd expect a rich-text editor to.
 That's because it has its own "core" logic.
 And that core logic is implemented with its own core plugins.

 The core plugins doesn't have any assumptions about your schema, or what types of formatting you want to allow.
-But they do define the common editing behaviors like splitting the current block when <kbd>enter</kbd> is pressed, or inserting a string of text when the user pastes from their clipboard.
+But they do define common editing behaviors like splitting the current block when <kbd>enter</kbd> is pressed, or inserting a string of text when the user pastes from their clipboard.

 These are behaviors that all rich-text editors exhibit, and that don't make sense for userland to have to re-invent for every new editor.